-Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN®).
-Register for a new DENTPIN or retrieve an existing DENTPIN at www.ada.org/dentpin.
+Before applying to take this examination, candidates must first obtain a Dental Personal Identification Number (DENTPIN[®]).
+Register for a new DENTPIN or retrieve an existing DENTPIN at ADA.org/DENTPIN.

-The DENTPIN is a unique personal identifier used by the U.S. dental education system and standardized testing programs, such as the Dental Admission Test, Advanced Dental Admission Test, and the Admission Test for Dental Hygiene - as well as application service programs such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA's Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
+The DENTPIN is a unique personal identifier used by U.S. dental education system and standardized testing programs, such as the Dental Admission Test, Advanced Dental Admission Test, and the Admission Test for Dental Hygiene - as well as application service programs such as the American Dental Education Association (ADEA) Postdoctoral Application Support Service (ADEA PASS), the ADEA Associated American Dental Schools Application Service (ADEA AADSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the Texas Medical & Dental Schools Application Service (TMDSAS), the ADEA Centralized Application for Advanced Placement for International Dentists (ADEA CAAPID), and the ADEA Dental Hygiene Centralized Application Service (ADEA DHCAS).
 In each case, the DENTPIN is used to uniquely identify individuals, and for the confidential and secure reporting, transmission, and tracking of test scores and academic data.

-Once a DENTPIN is obtained, candidates can submit an application through the examination program website.
+Once a DENTPIN is obtained, candidates can submit an application through the Examination Program website.
 A new application and fee must be submitted before each testing attempt.
 A submitted application will be processed only if the candidate meets all eligibility requirements for testing.
 Application processing takes place Monday through Friday during standard US business hours.

-After the application has been processed, candidates will be eligible to test for a six-month period, unless other considerations (including retest rules and requirements) limit the eligibility period to a shorter timeframe.
+After the DTS processes a candidate's application, that candidate is eligible to test for a six-month period, unless other considerations-including retest rules and requirements-limit the eligibility period to a shorter timeframe.